Meadows Fellowship Symposium: Plant Potential

 Since giving spatial form to problems is the architects’ forte, the idea is to also reflect on these issues by speculating about the potential futures of the spaces of botany as a metaphorical “thought incubator.”
 While it would be naïve to assume that rethinking the future of botanical conservatories can help us revive our relationship with non-human life, it can hopefully at least help us meditate on the transformative power of plants.

-Remote Conversations with Plant Experts + Advanced Design Studio: February - May 2021
+Remote Conversations with Plant Experts + Advanced Design Studio: Spring 2021

 Centerline Publication: Fall 2022

-Sanford Kwinter, architectural theorist, professor at Pratt, New York
+Sanford Kwinter, philosopher, writer, and editor, professor at Pratt, New York

 Ron Finley, urban gardener, founder of the Ron Finley Project, Los Angeles, CA